DavidMcLaughlin208/PixelSorting/README.md

 ---

-When sorting images it is recommended to have at least 1GB of RAM.
+When sorting images it is recommended to have at least 1GB of RAM (2GB for 4k images).
 If sorting videos you may need significantly more RAM (4GB, 8GB depending on the size of the video file)

 Sorted video files seem to be significantly larger in memory than the unsorted version of the video (6.7MB -> 70MB).
-This may be fixable by tweaking some OpenCV settings but will need to look into it.
+This is known issue with OpenCV video writer although I plan to look into ways to minimize this increase in size.

-As of now a video file can only be sorted in one go, start to finish.
-If you computer shuts off, goes to sleep, or for any reason any issue occurs during the sorting, the whole new video file will be corrupted and the sorting process will need to restart (the original file will not be corrupted)
+As of now a video file can only be sorted in one go, start to finish (or until you press "Stop").
+If you computer shuts off, goes to sleep, or for any reason any issue occurs during the sorting, the whole *new* video file will be corrupted and the sorting process will need to restart (the original file will not be corrupted)
 In the future I would like to add the feature of sorting the video in segments and stitching the together at the end so if any issue occurs it will be contained to the current segment.

 </details>